42

 4.1 There are no scalars

-In most languages, a number is a number and a list of numbers is a different thing entirely.
-R makes no such distinction.
-Every value is a vector: 42 is a numeric vector of length 1, "hello" is a character vector of length 1, and TRUE is a logical vector of length 1.
+In C or Python, a single number and a collection of numbers are fundamentally different types: one is a scalar, the other is an array or list.
+R erases that distinction.
+Every value in R is a vector: 42 is a numeric vector of length 1, "hello" is a character vector of length 1, and TRUE is a logical vector of length 1.

 length(42)